RAF Seething: 448th Bombardment Group (Heavy)

 The 448th flew Consolidated B-24 Liberators as part of the Eighth Air Force's strategic bombing campaign.
-The group entered combat on 22 December 1943, and until April 1945 served primarily as a strategic bombardment organization, hitting such targets as aircraft factories in Gotha, ball-bearing plants in Berlin, an airfield at Hanau, U-boat facilities at Kiel, a chemical plant at Ludwigshafen, synthetic oil refineries at Pölitz, aircraft engine plants at Rostock, marshalling yards at Cologne, and a Buzz-bomb assembly plant at Fallersleben.
+The group entered combat on 22 December 1943, and until April 1945 served primarily as a strategic bombardment organization, hitting such targets as aircraft factories in Gotha, ball-bearing plants in Berlin, an airfield at Hanau, U-boat facilities at Kiel, a chemical plant at Ludwigshafen, synthetic oil refineries at Pölitz, aircraft engine plants at Rostock, marshalling yards at Cologne, and a V-1 flying bomb assembly plant at Fallersleben.
 The group took part in the intensive campaign of heavy bombers against the German aircraft industry during Big Week, 20–25 February 1944.

 In addition to strategic operations, flew interdictory and support missions.
 Bombed V-weapon sites, airfields, and transportation facilities prior to the Normandy invasion in June 1944, and on D-Day attacked coastal defenses and choke points.
 Struck enemy positions to assist the Allied offensive at Caen and the breakthrough at Saint-Lô in July.
 Dropped supplies to airborne troops near Nijmegen during the airborne attack on the Netherlands in September.
 Bombed transportation and communications centers in the combat zone during the Battle of the Bulge, December 1944 – January 1945.
 Dropped supplies to troops at Wesel during the airborne assault across the Rhine in March 1945.

 The group flew its last combat mission on 25 April, attacking a marshalling yard at Salzburg.
 It returned to Sioux Falls AAF South Dakota the US in July 1945.

 After the war, the airfield was used by Royal Air Force units: